 After pre-orders started rolling in and readers from around the world clamored for copies, they ultimately accepted a publishing deal that will help get their book to readers everywhere.
 It’s so neat to hold a copy of their cookbook in my hands and know that it is entirely their creation!
 Bravo, friends!

 Dana’s Greek bruschetta recipe called my name, and I just had to share it with you all.
+It’s a fun Greek variation on classic bruschetta.
 It features garlic-rubbed toasts topped with juicy cherry tomatoes, fresh basil, balsamic vinegar and olive oil.
 Greek flavors make an appearance in Kalamata olives (which are optional, for the olive haters out there) and some dried oregano.
 It’s a delicious, simple appetizer that would be perfect with wine!
 I hope you’ll make these for your next happy hour at home.